core-wg/corrclar/draft-ietf-core-corr-clar.md

 ### Amplification mitigation and return routability

+CoAP servers have to mitigate the effects of traffic amplification as required in {{Section 11.3 of RFC7252}};
+the maximum acceptable amplification factor of 3 is now the IETF consensus reflected for CoAP in {{Section 2.4 of RFC9175}}, which can be summarized for this application as follows:

-If it is not certain that the client is reachable on the request's sender address, but the response does not exceed the request's size by a factor of 3 ({{Section 2.4 of RFC9175}}, item 3), the server can answer the request.
+If the server has learned that the client is reachable on the request's sender address, it can send a response.
-It should still include an Echo value, whose presence in the next request serves to confirm the client's address.
+Otherwise, if the response does not exceed the request's size by a factor of 3 ({{Section 2.4 of RFC9175}}, item 3), the server can answer the request successfully, but should still include an Echo value, whose presence in the next request serves to confirm the client's address.
+Otherwise, a 4.01 (Unautorized) error response with an Echo value is sent.

+Address verification is triggered both for new clients and for existing clients that changed their address.
 This situation can happen at any time, especially after a prolonged period of quiescence, regardless of the security protocol.

 Verifying the client's address is not only crucial for mitigating amplification attacks {{I-D.irtf-t2trg-amplification-attacks}}, but also to avoid traffic misdirection.